NBISweden/workshop-reproducible-research/pages/quarto/quarto-5-presentations.md

 level-2 headers (`##`).
 Notice that the level-1 header here will render as a blank page with just the header content on it, while the level-2 headers will render as normal slide headers.
-This all looks quite nice, and we didn't even have change a thing!
+This all looks quite nice, and we didn't even have to change a thing!
 Disregard that the table on the last slide doesn't fit for now, we'll get back to it later.
 Another method of delimiting slides is using a horizontal rule, `---`, which allows you more fine-grained control over slides and their content (and is especially useful if you want to have a slide without